laamaa/m8c/README.md

 # Installation

-## Windows / MacOS
+## Windows / MacOS / Linux

-There are prebuilt binaries available in the [releases section](https://github.com/laamaa/m8c/releases/) for Windows and recent versions of MacOS.
+There are prebuilt binaries available in the [releases section](https://github.com/laamaa/m8c/releases/) for Windows, recent versions of MacOS and Linux.

 ## Linux / MacOS (building from source)